kylerobots/example-python-package/README.rst

 .. warning:: This check is not enforced for all developers.
 Each contributor would need to run this locally to ensure it
     applies.

-Additionally, there is an Action in the *.github/workflows/conventional-commit.yml* file that checks all Git commits in a Pull Request and fails if they do not all follow the convention.
+Additionally, there is an job in the *.github/workflows/pull-request.yml* file that checks all Git commits in a Pull Request and fails if they do not all follow the convention.
 This would ensure any developers contributing to the project adhere to this standard.

 Documentation
 ^^^^^^^^^^^^^